WebDevLuke/OrionCSS/README.md

 [![CircleCI](https://circleci.com/gh/WebDevLuke/OrionCSS/tree/master.svg?style=shield)](https://circleci.com/gh/WebDevLuke/OrionCSS/tree/master)

 OrionCSS is a SASS framework which is simple, easy to use and scalable.
-It provides you with a solid OOCSS foundation on which to build your project.
+It provides you with a solid ITCSS foundation on which to build your project.

 - **ITCSS Powered** - OrionCSS uses the popular OOCSS methodology [ITCSS](http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) to organise its SASS and includes many useful object and utility classes out of the box.
 - **Powerful Grid System** - OrionCSS includes a flexible and easy to use grid system which can be adapted for any size or scenario.